How to get started with your preferred CI/CD integration. Learn how to set it up for the first time and how to get help.Documentation Index

-If you want to skip the detailed explanations, just run through these steps on your own:- Review the list of available integrations at Orka Tools & Integrations and choose the one you want to use.
+If you want to skip the detailed explanations, just run through these steps on your own:- Review the list of available integrations at Orka Tools & Integrations and select the one you want to use.

 - Create a service account and get a token.